Joining the Moray Council as a Social Care Assistant

 This could be because they are getting older, have a disability, long term health condition or had a sudden change in their wellbeing such as a fall.

 Their wish to carry on living at home would be impossible without the vital support given by Moray Council’s Social Care Assistants.
-By making sure people’s care needs are met with consideration and understanding, Social Care Assistants enable people to maintain their independence with dignity and lead fuller, more secure lives.
+By making sure people’s care needs are met with consideration and understanding, Social Care Assistants (SCAs) enable people to maintain their independence with dignity and lead fuller, more secure lives.

-What does a Social Care Assistant do?
+What does a SCA do?

 You will have a list of service users to go and visit in their own homes.
 It could be the same ones every day or different ones depending on the day.